arnob56/mini_VSFS/README.md

 # MiniVSFS: A C-based VSFS Image Generator

 A very small file system for operating system.
-Done in CSE 321 : Operating System in Brac Universitty
+Done in CSE 321 : Operating System in Brac University.
+Note: The project was done in Ubuntu Platform

 # Introduction